-The three most beautiful lakes in Italy
+The most beautiful lakes in Italy

 Lake Garda, Italy’s largest lake